CodingWithSimax/siweb-framework/README.md

 ## Siweb - Framework
-Framework mainly written in Java, wihtout any need of Javascript knowledge.
+Framework mainly written in Java, without any need of Javascript knowledge.